liamhn/AutoPump/README.md

 ```python
 import lyricsgenius
 ```
-Next, we input instantiate our genius class -- it needs a client token to work (you can get one from the genius api website)
+Next, we instantiate our genius class -- it needs a client token to work (you can get one from the genius api website)
 ```python
 client_token = 'your client token here'
 genius = lyricsgenius.Genius(client_token)